homeserversltd/updates/README.md

 **Note**: The `main()` function runs during every update cycle for enabled modules, not just when the module code is updated.
 Design your modules to be idempotent and handle both initial setup and ongoing maintenance. **Always restore permissions** after making changes to prevent service failures.

+**Self-Update Signaling**: If your module needs to restart after a schema update, return `False` from the `main()` function.
+The orchestrator will automatically detect this and restart the module once.

-## How the Two-Phase Update Process Works
+## How the Three-Phase Update Process Works

 ### Phase 1: Schema-Based Infrastructure Updates